kapatheus/magento2-centos7/README.md

 ```bash
 php bin/magento setup:install --base-url=https://example.com/ --base-url-secure=https://example.com/ --admin-firstname="John" --admin-lastname="Doe" --admin-email="john@example.com" --admin-user="john" --admin-password="strong_password" --db-name="magentodb" --db-host="localhost" --db-user="magento" --currency=USD --timezone=America/Chicago --use-rewrites=1 --db-password="strong_password"
 ```

-Don't forget to change the password (j0hnP4ssvv0rD) to something more secure.
+Don't forget to change the password (strong_password) to something more secure.
 The process may take a few minutes and once completed you will be presented with a message that contains the URI to the Magento admin dashboard.
 ```bash
 [Progress: 773 / 773]